jackson-family/he-gave-me-my-ears/content/2012-10-23-update-im-feeling-better.md

 \* On Saturday night&#x02bc;s session of stake conference, without any warning, I was picked out of an audience of hundreds to share a testimony.
-First of all, I was glad that I&#x02bc;d put some make up on.
+First of all, I was glad that I&#x02bc;d put some makeup on.
 Second of all, I was glad that I had some things of a spiritual nature recorded in my blog that I could cobble together into a semi-coherent message.
 So, I talked about the thing that has consumed my thoughts of late, my cochlear implant.
 And by the time I finished, I